-Email Surveys are defined as a data collection method used to collect quantitative data using surveys or questionnaires that are sent over electronic mails to the targeted respondents.
-They can then answer these surveys directly in embedded surveys or respond over emails, depending on the survey delivery method chosen by the researcher.
+Email Surveys are defined as a data collection method used to collect quantitative data using surveys or questionnaires that are sent to targeted respondents via email.
+Respondents can then answer these surveys directly in embedded questions or respond over email, depending on the survey delivery method chosen by the researcher.

-For example, A fashion brand wants to know customer opinions about the new product they have launched recently.
-In such a case, since emails are already registered in the organization’s system, email surveys can be sent to the audience who purchased the product.
-Using email surveys quick and reliable feedback can be collected from its targeted audience and analyzed later using powerful web survey software.
+For example, a fashion brand wants to know customer opinions about the new product launched recently.
+Customers who made purchases from the brand registered their emails when making the purchase.
+Since emails are already registered in the organization’s system, email survey questions can be sent to the audience who purchased the product.
+Quick and reliable feedback can be collected from the brand’s targeted audience and analyzed later using powerful web survey software.

-Email surveys have been there in the market for a very long time and it is still one of the most efficient methods to collect quick and reliable data.
-Emails are used by almost every person nowadays.
-Like most communication channels, email is one of the best channels.
+Email surveys have been in the market for a very long time.
+Even so, they’re still one of the most efficient methods to collect reliable survey data.
+Almost everyone uses email frequently, with many people checking their accounts using their phone, tablet, or other mobile devices multiple times a day.
 According to recent research which was conducted to evaluate email marketing, around 72 percent of people prefer getting their promotional content or professional communication over emails.
 Email surveys are one of the best channels because they allow integrating multiple options in the email.
 For instance, an email can include an invoice, a promotional advertisement, and a survey invitation as well.
-Since email surveys are extremely economical and can be sent to a large audience at the same time, it is one of the most widely used methods around the globe.
+Since email surveys are extremely economical and can be sent to a large audience at the same time, it is one of the most widely used methods for collecting data around the globe.

 Email Surveys: Methods and Types with Examples

-Email surveys can be shared with the targeted audience in two ways.
-Following are the two methods that are used most widely by organizations and researchers.
+Email survey questions can be shared with the targeted audience in two ways: embedded surveys and redirect surveys.

 Embedded email survey